nus-cs2113-AY2223S2/ip/docs/README.md

 <h5> Expected outcome: </h5>

-DukeBot will add the deadline task 'CS2113 assignment' as a deadline task in the list with 'by' datetime parameter in brackets!
+DukeBot will add the deadline task 'CS2113 assignment' as a deadline task in the list with the 'by' datetime parameter in brackets!

 ```
         Got it!
 Added this task: